Getting the most of git

 Did I mentioned remote repository?

 Let’s imagine we have a local repository, we made some commits and we want to send those changes to the remote repository (we’ll see how to create the remote repository later).
-For that we push the commits to the remote repository and then, the two repos are “up to date”.
+For that we push the commits to the remote repository and then, the two repos are “up to date”, they have the same version of the files.

-Later, a team mate makes a change to a file in their local repo and push it to the remote repository.
+Later, a colleague makes a change to a file in their local repo and push it to the remote repository.
 Now, your local repo is “outdated” and you need to download those new commits from the remote repository to your computer.
 You pull the commits.

 Tools like GitHub also include features that help you to collaborate and manage repositories.
 For example, you can modify files and commit those changes using the web interface.